Fragtality/PilotsDeck/README.md

   - *Orientation* (Bar): Define if this Bar is horizontal or vertical and if the Values are increasing right/left or up/down.
 An Arc does not need (and ignores) that - it is a Circle, it has all directions. :smile:
   - *Start Angle* (Arc): The Angle at wich the Arc starts.
 0° is at right center.
   - *Sweep Angle* (Arc): This Angle defines how "big" or "long" the Arc is from the *Start Angle*.
 For positive angles the Indicator moves clock-wise, for negative counterclock-wise.
-  - *Offset* (Arc): You can diagonally move the Arc (and Text) from the top-left corner by that Value.
+  - *Offset* (Arc): You can adjust the Arc's Position with this Field as "x; y" Offset from the top-left Corner (0, 0).
  * **Indicator Settings** Define the Color and Size of the Triangle that indicates the current Value in the Sim.
 You can *Flip* it to draw it on the "other side".
  * **Center Line** Draw a Line at the Center (50%) in the specified *Color* and *Size*
  * **Warning Range**: If there should be "dangerous" or "critical" area on the Bar/Arc, you can define it here.